Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Proposal: Shirakami

-The commit protocol of S-OCC is basically same to Silo, except that Silo does not checks for write preservation on read regions.
-The existence of WP optimization guarantees that the write preservation to be observed is always globally verified.
-In addition, the lock-free WP design allows information about the WP to be loaded lock-free and atomically, and since the WP is at the table level, this verification is not expensive.
+The commit phase of S-OCC (lines 9--17) is basically the same as that of Silo~\cite{tu2013speedy}, except that S-OCC checks for write preservation in read regions and registers the reader epoch.
+The check of the WP guarantees that the write preservation to be observed is always globally verified.
+In addition, the lock-free WP design allows WP information to be loaded lock-free and atomically.
+This validation is not expensive since the WP is at the table level.